 Richard C. Keller

-Position title: Professor of the History of Medicine
+Position title: Robert Turell Professor and Chair of Medical History and Bioethics

 Email: rckeller@wisc.edu